 conditions are met:

-1. At the time of the motor vehicle accident which
+1. At the time of the motor vehicle crash which gave

 2. The insurance company which issued the policy or